jeffjl74/ACT_Notes/README.md

 An example is shown below.

 ![Overview](images/Overview.png)

+## Upadate Notes
+_Version 1.1_
+* Added the ability to set the background color in the editor.
+* Reworked the editor color pickers.
+* To reduce the number of sections while sharing, notes with images can now compressed.
+  * __If the receiver of the note is not running version 1.1 of the plugin, this will cause an error on their end.
+Be sure everyone has updated to version 1.1 before using this feature.__
+  * Compressed notes will be incomprehensible when seen in the chat window.
+* Updated matching mob notes with mobs killed.
+Should match more reliably.

 ## Adding Zones and Mobs
 The **[Add Zone]** button creates a new entry in the zone list.
 The **[Add Mob]** button creates a new mob in the currently selected zone.